warrickball/stfc-solar-computing-2025/episodes/data.md

       dtype=float32)
 Dimensions without coordinates: x, t, z
 ```
-so we don't have to do as much manual broadcasting trickery
-if the coordinates are well defined.
+so we don't have to do as much manual broadcasting if the coordinates are well defined.

-We can select axis by axis using NumPy syntax
-or we can select axes explicitly with `Dataset.isel`.
+We can select axis by axis using NumPy syntax or we can select axes explicitly with `Dataset.isel`.
 ```python
 print(ds['dd13_3d'][0])
 print(ds['dd13_3d'].isel(t=0))